 “One of the main ways of being diligent is to pay particular attention to the pursuit of knowledge.
 The world is undergoing an enormous transformation today.
 In order to achieve both internal and external progresses appropriate for modern times, having modern education is extremely important, “ he said during a speech in Dharamsala.

 The Dalai Lama, who referred to himself as “a simple monk from Tibet” in 1989 when he accepted the Nobel Peace Prize for his work on global human rights, was born Tenzin Gyatso in 1935.
 Since the age of 2, he has been considered the reincarnation of the Dalai Lama, and he lives in Dharamsala, India.
 He, as well as many other Tibetans, have lived in exile after the 1950 invasion by China.

 Buddhism is flourishing, with an estimated 1.5 million followers in the United States.
 According to the Dalai Lama, this is because of the U.S. education system, one he would like to see replicated for all Buddhists.
 “I feel that Americans are interested because they are open-minded.
 They have an education system that teaches them to find out for themselves why things are the way they are.
 Open-minded people tend to be interested in Buddhism because Buddha urged people to investigate things — he didn’t just command them to believe.”

 If you’re interested in learning about Buddhism from its practitioners, and in return teaching them about your culture and language, consider a volunteer opportunity that places you in a class, sharing your knowledge with eager, respectful students.
-Keep reading to explore the opportunities waiting for you teach English in Tibet, Nepal, Thailand, Sri Lanka, and Laos.
+Keep reading to explore the opportunities waiting for you teach English in Tibet, Nepal, Thailand, Sri Lanka, Cambodia, and Laos.